 Learn how to set up (configure) more complex workflow inputs in Terra, including inputs from nested tables (i.e., arrays and pairs).
-Note: This article is for analyses using inputs from the workspace data table.
+Note: This article is for analyses using inputs from a workspace data table, not hard-coded file paths.

 Overview: Configuring nested data as input